-Chapter 4: The Uncommitted “Christian” This fourth chapter exposes the false belief that one can be a believer in Christ without being a disciple of Christ.
+Chapter 4: The Uncommitted “Christian” This fourth chapter exposes the common belief that one can be a believer in Christ without being a disciple of Christ.
 True Christians are committed to Jesus and deny themselves for His sake and the sake of the gospel.
 This chapter also considers modern teaching regarding so-called “carnal Christians.”

 Chapter 7: Jesus’ Greatest Salvation Sermon Continues Christians are not “under the law of Moses,” but they are definitely “under the law of Christ.”
 Jesus continues to expound upon His law in the Sermon on the Mount.

-Chapter 8: Sanctification: Perfecting Holiness Salvation begins with repentance and continues with on-going repentance, the process known as progressive sanctification.
+Chapter 8: Sanctification: Perfecting Holiness Salvation begins with repentance and continues with on-going repentance, the process known as sanctification.
 True believers “hunger and thirst for righteousness,” and this hunger is evident by their disciplining themselves for the purpose of godliness.
 This chapter lists every commandment Jesus has given us to obey.

 Chapter 9: Striving Against Sin We grow in holiness as we cooperate, as an act of our will, with the indwelling Holy Spirit.

-Chapter 10: Beware of False Teachers Jesus warned us that the outstanding characteristic of false teachers is their diminishing the importance of holiness.
+Chapter 10: Beware of False Teachers Jesus warned us that the outstanding characteristic of false teachers is their downplaying the importance of holiness.
 We are told by Jesus to look at the example that spiritual leaders are setting before us and know if they are wolves in sheep’s clothing.

 Chapter 11: The Assurance of Salvation It is possible to be assured right now if we are truly saved, and in his first epistle, John tells us three tests by which we can make that determination.
-He makes it clear that there is definitely a link between obedience to the Lord and possession assurance of our salvation.
+He makes it clear that there is definitely a link between obedience to the Lord and possessing assurance of our salvation.